-More generally, for any function t, the following proof establishes that equivalence of the power of polynomial-time machines that take advice of length t versus families of circuits of size polynomially related to t.
+More generally, for any function t, the following proof establishes that equivalence of the power of machines having time complexity t and taking advice of length tversus families of circuits of size polynomially related to t.

-On the other hand, given a family of polynomial-size circuits, we obtain a polynomial-time advice-taking machine that emulates this family when using advice that provide the description of the relevant circuits.
-Specifically, we transform the evaluation algorithm asserted in Theorem 3.1 into a machine that, given advice α and input x, treats α as a description of a circuit C and evaluates C(x).
-Indeed, we use the fact that a circuit of size s can be described by a string of length $O(s \log s)$, where the log factor is due to the fact that a graph with v vertices and e edges can be described by a string of length $2e \log_2 v$.
+On the other hand, given a family of polynomial-size circuits, we obtain a polynomial-time algorithm for emulating this family using advice that provide the description of the relevant circuits.
+Specifically, we use the evaluation algorithm asserted in Theorem 3.1, while using the circuit's description as advice.
+That is, we use the fact that a circuit of size s can be described by a string of length $O(s \log s)$, where the log factor is due to the fact that a graph with v vertices and e edges can be described by a string of length $2e \log_2 v$.